andreypopp/ppx_deriving_router/README.md

     Dream.html (Printf.sprintf "Hello, %s" name))
 ```

+## Using the handler in a Dream app

-Finally we can use the handler in a Dream app:
+As a result of the `Pages.handle` call we get a `Dream.handler` which can be used in a Dream app:
 ```ocaml
 let () = Dream.run ~interface:"0.0.0.0" ~port:8080 pages_handle
 ```